This version is for browsers with a low level of support for CSS.

 However, various studies provide evidence of biological effects even from weak radiation exposure below these limit values.

 Experiments with weak doses of low-frequency radiation have triggered effects, for example, on the behaviour, learning capacity and hormonal system of animals.
-Although this risk is neither likely nor proven, the International Agency for Research on Cancer (IARC) does not exclude the fact that such weak magnetic fields can increase the risk of leukaemia in children.

 In experiments with weak levels of high-frequency radiation, effects have been observed on human brainwaves and sleep patterns, on animal behaviour and on the metabolism of cell cultures.
-However, based on the information available today it is not yet possible to determine the extent to which these effects represent a health risk.

 In order to protect the population against electrosmog, the Federal Council adopted the Ordinance on Protection against Non-Ionising Radiation (NISV), which specifies thresholds for the radiation emitted by stationary installations such as high-voltage electricity lines, mobile phone base stations and radio transmitters.